asu-opt-lab/BendersDecomposition/README.md

 ## Problem Examples

-The `example/` directory contains implementations for several classic optimization problems:
+The `example/` directory contains implementations for several classic optimization problems featured in the paper:
 - **UFLP**: Uncapacitated Facility Location Problem
+- **SNIP**: Stochastic Network Interdiction Problem

+We are actively developing this repository into a professional package.
+The following implementations are currently in progress:
 - **CFLP**: Capacitated Facility Location Problem
-- **SCFLP**: Stochastic Facility Location Problem
+- **SCFLP**: Stochastic Capacitated Facility Location Problem
 - **MCNDP**: Multi-Commodity Network Design Problem
-- **SNIP**: Stochastic Network Interdiction Problem

 ## Installation